Cirrus Airlines: History

 Cirrus Airlines was founded in February 1995 as Cirrus Luftfahrtgesellschaft mbH and operated an executive charter business.
 In March 1998, Cirrus Airlines received its licence to operate scheduled passenger services between Saarbrücken Airport and Hamburg.
 In August 1999, Cirrus Airlines took over Cosmos Air, its Dornier 328 and the route between Mannheim and Berlin Tempelhof and Baden Air in 2000.

 In February 2000, upon the 5th anniversary of Cirrus Airlines, it established a cooperative partnership with German-owned Lufthansa and became a Team Lufthansa franchise member.
 In April that year, Cirrus received licences to operate regularly scheduled service between Mannheim City Airport and Hamburg Airport and between Berlin and Sylt.

 Cirrus steadily expanded its business, with scheduled services operating mainly from Saarbrücken Airport and Mannheim City Airport to domestic destinations.

 The following years the airline started to decentralize its operations, also flying low-density point-to-point routes and adding Embraer-Jets to its Turboprop-Fleet.

 In 2004 Cirrus Airlines took over Augsburg Airways, a Lufthansa Regional member.
 The headquarters were consequently moved to Hallbergmoos, near Munich Airport.
 Cirrus Technik and Cirrus Flight Training remained at Saarbrücken Airport.

 The company introduced a modified corporate identity in January 2008.

 Cirrus Airlines was a company within Aviation Investment Corp. along with Cirrus Maintenance and Cirrus Service.

 On 20 January 2012, the airline ceased operations and flew all aircraft back to Saarbrücken.
 This left some airports temporarily without scheduled service, like Hof Airport and Mannheim City Airport.

 Destinations

-Cirrus Airlines served the following destinations: